 Board of Directors

-Candy Skyhar is currently an Assistant Professor in the Faculty of Education (Department of Curriculum and Pedagogy) at Brandon University.
+Candy Jones is currently an assistant professor in the Faculty of Education (Department of Curriculum and Pedagogy) at Brandon University.
 She is passionate about teacher education as well as the provision of effective and meaningful teacher professional development, particularly for teachers in rural contexts.
 As an educator who taught in three different rural Manitoba communities over her 20-year teaching career, Candy both advocated for equity for rural teachers, and worked towards the improvement of professional development opportunities available to educators.
 Her Ph.D. research, which built on her previous work as a PD committee chair and part-time Numeracy Coach, examined possibilities for developing contextually responsive PD models that mitigate challenges divisions and teachers face with regards to providing and accessing meaningful PD.
 In her work at Brandon University, Candy teaches courses focused on teacher identity, instructional methods, and mathematics education.
-Candy's term ends in the spring of 2022.

 Jon Zilkey has been an educator in Manitoba for 27 years including teacher, principal and senior administrator for the past seven years.
 He has had the pleasure of working as assistant superintendent at Park West School Division and superintendent at Swan Valley School Division where we worked with the mRLC and their fantastic programming.
 As assistant superintendent at Brandon School Division we are very excited to be working for the first time with mRLC as I have seen first hand the strength of this organization.
 I look forward to working with the Board for the next three years.